-University of West Georgia students are provided a MyUWG email account.
+University of West Georgia students are provided a UWG email account (e.g. jdoe1@my.westga.edu).
 The University considers this account to be an official means of communication between the University and the student.
 The purpose of the official use of the student email account is to provide an effective means of communicating important university related information to UWG students in a timely manner.
 It is the student's responsibility to check his or her email.